spheronFdn/fns/README.md

 ## Getting Started

+🚀 Ready to get started with FNSlib? 🚀

-All that's needed to get started is an ethers provider instance(https://filecoin-hyperspace.chainstacklabs.com/rpc/v1).
+All you need to do is grab an 🌟 ethers provider instance 🌟 from https://filecoin-hyperspace.chainstacklabs.com/rpc/v1(testnet) or https://filecoin-mainnet.chainstacklabs.com/rpc/v1(mainnet).

-Once you create a new FNS instance, you can pass it in using setProvider.
+Once you've got your hands on that, creating a new FNS instance is a breeze!
+Just pass it in using setProvider and you're good to go. 💪

+Happy coding! 🤖👨‍💻👩‍💻

 ```js
 import { FNS } from '@spheron/fnslib'